 Victoria Mills, Director/Producer, is an award-winning documentary filmmaker and full-time, practicing psychoanalyst in New York City.
 Previous film directing credits include Mothers and Daughters: Mirrors That Bind and Hidden Battles, both of which travelled the international festival circuit and had successful impact initiatives with women and girls and veterans and peace organizations respectively.
-As an analyst with 30 years experience, Victoria has worked extensively with adolescents, people of different cultures, and those who have experienced trauma.
+As an analyst with 30 years experience, Victoria has worked extensively with adolescents, adults, and those who have experienced trauma.
 She is a training analyst, teacher, lecturer, and member of the International Psychoanalytic Association and the Institute for Psychoanalytic Training and Research and National Psychological Association for Psychoanalysis.
 In conjunction with her films, she leads workshops with universities, national organizations, and grass-roots community groups.

 Carolina Correa, Producer, is a bilingual media professional with extensive experience in video editing, animation, news, documentary film, and audio production.
 She has edited and produced for networks such as PBS, NPR’s StoryCorps, FOX, and Nickelodeon, including the award-winning children’s program Dora The Explorer.
 Carolina is a member of the Academy of Television Arts & Sciences and Women in Animation.
 She has a Masters in Media Studies from The New School University and graduated in Telecommunications from Indiana University.